The linear system for Sudoku and a fractional completion threshold: The adjacency algebra

+The diagonal relation $\{(x,x): x \in X\}$ is a union of $R_1,R_{16},R_{32},R_{62}$.
+For any relation $R_i$, its transpose $R_i^\top$ can be identified directly from Figure~\ref{fig:edge-rels}.
 With extensive case analysis, it would be technically possible to demonstrate formulas for the structure constants $p_{ij}^k$.
 However, to avoid presenting such details and to reduce errors, we implemented the following computer-assisted procedure: \begin{itemize} \item first, we argue that $p_{ij}^k$ belongs to $\Z[h,w]$, and is at most quadratic in each of $h,w$; \item next, we compute all structure constants explicitly for the nine cases $2 \le h,w \le 4$; \item finally, we interpolate this data to arrive at symbolic expressions for $p_{ij}^k$. \end{itemize}

 We discuss these points in a little more detail.